cassio-hsp/illi-robot/README.md

 ![de298807-1e43-4e8a-aacb-07bc80e611c2](https://github.com/cassio-hsp/illi/assets/38111232/43dd9743-0c51-4910-ab54-05e66cd5b1e9)

-The illi robot is a escape route to idle moments.
+The illi robot is a escape route to boring moments.
 Ever in your desk, was thinkered for you that loves creates, test sensors and control things.
 Is a simple robot capable to recieves a lot of different sensors and other customizable modules. illi is a geek toy, a platform, a blinking versatile lab.